IRL2/nanover-server-py/paper/paper.md

 (MD) have been indispensable for exploring the temporal evolution and properties of atomic and molecular systems [@alder_phase_1957; @alder_molecular_1958; @alder_studies_1959; @rahman_correlations_1964; @verlet_computer_1967;
  @mccammon_dynamics_1977].
-MD has been applied to a wide range of chemical and biological systems, including (include some applications...)
-[Citations].
+MD has been used to study a plethora of chemical and biological systems [@van_gunsteren_validation_2018]; applications include the prediction of protein structures [@geng_applications_2019], simulation of drug docking in protein-ligand systems [@de_vivo_recent_2017], and the characterisation and nano-engineering of materials [Citation].
 One of the major challenges when using MD simulations to explore the dynamics of chemical and biological systems is the sampling of rare events [Citations].
 Many interesting molecular processes occur over timescales substantially longer than are computationally feasible to model, even when harnessing the power of high-performance computing [Citations].
 This is particularly true